Placeholder-Software/Dissonance/docs/Tutorials/Custom-Position-Tracking.md

 }
 ```

+Once you have implemented these four properties on your tracker you must register it with Dissonance, To do this simply call `FindObjectOfType<DissonanceComms>().TrackPlayerPosition(this);` at some point after tracking has started.
+Once this tracker is no longer in use you must unregister your tracker from Dissonance, to do this simply call `FindObjectOfType<DissonanceComms>().StopTracking(this);`.

 #### PlayerId

 This is the ID of the player which this object represents.
 For the local player this is the value in the `LocalPlayerName` property on your `DissonanceComms` object.
 This value should be synchronised across the network.
 How this works will depend upon your networking system.
 For example here is how the HLAPI integration does it: